 Wilier is based in Rossano Veneto, Italy.
 The brand founded in 1906 as Wilier and became Wilier Triestina in 1945.
-Led to celebrity after the Second World War by champions like Fiorenzo Magni, in 1969 the company was acquired by the Gastaldello family, that lived up to the winning tradition through the cooperation with other important cycling teams and champions, including Marco Pantani.
+Led to celebrity after the Second World War by champions like Fiorenzo Magni, in 1969 the company was acquired by the Gastaldello family, which lived up to the winning tradition through cooperation with other important cycling teams and champions, including Marco Pantani.

 Escarabajos means “beetles” in Spanish.